abelsonlive/hiR/updateGuide.md

     library("devtools")
     create(p)

-1. Or just, clone a repository from github
+1. Or just clone a repository from github

     ```
     #!/bin/bash